kelsey-fecho/kfecho-cli-app/README.md

 ## Usage

 This is a great way to browse wines without all the extra fluff.
 A few lists of wines has been preloaded into the gem.
-For additional lists of wines from TotalWine.com, use ```Scraper.new(url)``` to build your collection.
+For additional lists of wines from TotalWine.com, use ```Scraper.new(url).scrape``` to build your collection.

 ## Development